CenturyLinkCloud/mdw/mdw/build.md

 7 - Update mdw-demo
   - git pull
-  - Update mdwVersion and mdwDesignerVersion in gradle.properties
   - Copy https://ne1itcprhas62.ne1.savvis.net/MDW_DEV/mdw60_internal/blob/master/local.gradle to mdw folder and update mdwDemoDir
-  - Run the mdw/updateMDWDemoWorkspace task to bring over the latest framework assets and update manifest file
+  - Run the mdw/updateMDWDemoWorkspace task to bring over the latest framework assets and update gradle.properties and manifest file
   - Commit and push to git (manifest.yml and mdw.properties should not be committed)

 8 - Deploy and Test
   - MDW6-Deploy  (You might have to start the server manually if this task does not do automatically)
-  - Login to mdw-hub and run all the test cases (select Stubbing from configure icon)
+  - Login to mdw-hub, select Stubbing from configure icon and run all the test cases.
   - Investigate any failed test cases

 9 - Tag release